 Jalebi to me is an artistic sweet with twists and turns that need expert hands for that perfection.
 It is a fried variety, that imparts its crispy nature.
-You must have it at lukewarm temperature to feel the essence if its taste.
+You must have it at a lukewarm temperature to feel the essence of its taste.
 The dough is made of flour, which is either poured inside a cloth or a container with a small opening at the mouth.
 You need to create a coil shape as you pour the dough into the oil to shape up the jalebis.
-Its a delight to watch the formations as they sway themselves into the hot oil.
+It’s a delight to watch the formations as they sway themselves into the hot oil.
 Once they are fried, they are dipped into sugar syrups for that extra sweetness.

 Gajar ka Halwa

 Carrot in colloquial language is known as Gajar.
-The dish is a sweet made with carrots and is one of the most renowned North Indian desserts.
+The dish is sweet made with carrots and is one of the most renowned North Indian desserts.
 The carrots are grated finely and then boiled in milk with a dash of ghee or butter.
-Sweetening it is must with sugar.
+Sweetening is a must with sugar.
 You can add dry fruits like cashew, almonds, nuts for that added taste.
 Gajar ka halwa is served hot.
 Nowadays people even add a scoop of vanilla ice cream to it to enjoy a mix of the hot and cold combo.

 Kheer is one of the delicious and appetizing North Indian desserts.
-Made from rich creamy milk and rice, its basically a replica of the English version of rice pudding.
-The sweet dish is garnished with cardamom, cashew and raisins majorly.
+Made from rich creamy milk and rice, it’s basically a replica of the English version of rice pudding.
+The sweet dish is garnished with cardamom, cashew, and raisins majorly.
 Dipping a spoon into the kheer and enjoying it, will leave a soothing feeling inside your mouth.
 The creamy texture of it is mind-blowing, coaxing you to have it more and more.
 The preparation is quite easy, but the expertise lies in reflecting the creamy essence of it.

 Shahi Tukra is one of the rich and traditional North Indian Desserts.
 The word Shahi denotes royalty and Tukra denotes a piece.
-The ingredients are mainly bread sliced to remove the sides, milk, butter, ghee and sugar.
+The ingredients are mainly bread sliced to remove the sides, milk, butter, ghee, and sugar.
 The bread is dipped in sugar and coated with thick creamy milk.
 Some deep fry the bread and some prefer a shallow fry.
 Both ways it tastes awesome, a feel that is enchanting and succulent.
-Shahi Tukra is now becoming popular and common in the North Indian households.
+Shahi Tukra is now becoming popular and common in North Indian households.